kolkhis/tech-notes/homelab/storage-rebuild.md

    ```bash
    sudo vgextend pve /dev/md1
    ```
+   This is the volume group that all of the system's LVs are build on top of.

-3. Live-migrate all LVs from the old PV (`/dev/sda3`) onto the array
+3. Live-migrate all LVs from the old PV (`/dev/sda3`) onto the array !!! info inline end
+       This will take a while.
+In my case, it took roughly an hour and a half.
    ```bash
    sudo pvs # confirm PV names
    sudo pvmove /dev/sda3 /dev/md1
+   ```
+    - You can keep an eye on the elapsed time with this:
+      ```bash
+      ps -o etime -p "$(pgrep pvmove)"
+      # Or keep it running to see it count up:
+      watch -n 5 'ps -o etime -p "$(pgrep pvmove)"'
       ```

 4. Remove `/dev/sda3` from the volume group.
    ```bash